Piers Corbyn: Housing-rights activist

 Corbyn was a housing and squatters' rights activist in the north Paddington area of the City of Westminster in the mid-1970s.
-He helped organise the All London Squatters Federation, the Squatters Union and the Squatters Action Council (SAC).
+He helped organise the All London Squatters Federation, the squatters union and the Squatters Action Council (SAC).
 Although they issued publications and mounted protests, in the assessment of the Metropolitan Police Special Branch the "real activists" in these organisations, Corbyn among them, were "limited to not more than about a dozen persons" and had "very little influence on squatters".

 In 1974, he stood for election to Westminster City Council in Harrow Road ward as a Squatters and Tenants candidate; in 1978, he and a colleague stood in Harrow Road as Decent Housing candidates.
 In the 1977 GLC election he was the International Marxist Group candidate for Lambeth Central.

 He and some of the squatters in Elgin Avenue were, as a result of their campaign which included the building of barricades against eviction, rehoused by the GLC in 1975 spread out between Westminster and other London boroughs to discourage the risk of further united action.
-He later moved from that rehousing in Rust Square to the Alvey Estate in Southwark where he became a leader of the tenants association.
+For their 3-year occupation, it was "a 'victory' of sorts", which Corbyn, attributed to three factors: (1) a public campaign that "related to the whole housing crisis" so that support was won from the labour movement; (2) democratic organisation so that "everyone could join in and know that what they did was part of what everyone was doing"; and (3) a readiness to "defy the law" proving that the residents were "serious and not squatting for fun".

+In August 1978, Corbyn, then with the Advisory Service for Squatters (ASS), was present when 650 members of the Special Patrol Group cleared 160 squatters out of 5 blocks in Huntley Street, behind University College Hospital.
+Corbyn summarised the squatters case in the slogan "No [housing] waiting lists while homes lie empty".
+With Jim Paton of the ASS, he was convicted of "resisting the sheriff" contrary to Section 10 of the Criminal Law Act 1977.
+In solidarity, 150 Dutch squatters "besieged" at the British Embassy in The Hague.